LeonLi1001/Cell-Tracking-Steif-Lab/README.md

 - **env/**
   - This folder contains the Conda environment used in this project.
 It includes all the dependencies and packages required to run the scripts and algorithms within this repository.

+- **segmentation/**
+  - This folder contains scripts used for the segmentation process, which is the first step in the pipeline.
+It includes the necessary batch script for running segmentation on the dataset.

 - **Tracker/**
   - This folder includes the tracking algorithm and the post-processing scripts that are ready for use.